 - salt & pepper to taste

 - Brown meat in a large skillet.
 Add the chopped onion towards the end and cook until the onion is translucent.

 - Add the tomatoes, 1-1/2 tsp. of the garlic and 1-1/2 tsp. of the Cajun seasoning.
 Bring to a boil, reduce heat and simmer, covered, for 10 minutes.
 Uncover and continue simmering for 5 minutes more.

-- Broil 3″ to 6″ from heat for about 8 to 10 minutes (until starting to brown), then turn the potatoes and cook until browned and tender when pierced.
+- Broil 3" to 6" from heat for about 8 to 10 minutes (until starting to brown), then turn the potatoes and cook until browned and tender when pierced, another 5-10 minutes.

-- Prepare the topping by combining the yogurt, remaining 1/2 tsp. garlic and 1/2 tsp.
+- While the potatoes are broiling, prepare the topping by combining the yogurt, remaining ½ tsp. garlic and ½ tsp.
 Cajun seasoning in a small bowl.

 - To serve: on 4 plates arrange 4-5 potato slices to the side, fanned out.
 Divide the meat mixture between the plates, mounding it next to the potatoes and then top each mound with a spoonful of the yogurt mixture.